What is an Apron Used For?

 Aprons for Men

-Most people think of housewives when they think of aprons, but aprons are not just for homemakers and women!
+Most people think of old-fashioned housewives when they think of aprons, but aprons are not just for homemakers and not just for women!
 Historically, men wore aprons for a variety of crafts from blacksmithing to tanning.
 They were even parts of some knights’ uniforms!

-Today, men often wear aprons for grilling, but there are also many regular cooking and crafting aprons available for men!
-Ruffles and polka dots are no longer compulsory patterns for aprons.
-Solid aprons can give off a professional look while others with simple patterns or graphics can show off a sense of style.
+Today, men often wear aprons for grilling, but there are also many regular cooking and crafting aprons available in men’s styles- ruffles and polka dots are no longer the only available options.
+Solid aprons can give off a professional look for both men and women while others with simple patterns or graphics can show off a sense of personal style.

 Aprons for Children

-Traditionally, children’s aprons were called pinafores.
-Any parent can attest to the fact that children can find a way to make anything messy!
-Instead of getting a new outfit every time a child ate or drank anything, played outside, or did any arts and crafts, parents used to just put an easily-cleaned pinafore over their kid’s clothes.
+Traditional children’s aprons were called pinafores.
+Any parent can attest to the fact that children can find a way to make anything and everything messy!
+Instead of getting out a new outfit every time a child ate or drank anything, played outside, or did any arts and crafts projects, parents used to just put an easily-cleaned pinafore over their kids’ clothes.
 As washing and drying became easier and children’s clothing became mass-produced, pinafores were left behind.

-While pinafores have not started to make a comeback (except in costumes of Alice in Wonderland) mini aprons are.
+While pinafores have not started to make a comeback (except in Alice in Wonderland costumes) mini aprons are.
 Any kid who enjoys painting or cooking can benefit from wearing an apron like their parents or older siblings!
 Since aprons are available in many sizes, there is sure to be a size to fit your budding artist or chef.
 Children’s aprons also come in a wide variety of colors and patterns for both boys and girls.

 Aprons are back in fashion, and they are not just for housewives!
 They are perfect for any home cook, anyone who loves to grill, and anyone who wants to try a new, messy craft.
 Our favorite is the Syntus 2 Bib Apron because it will keep you clean and dry while cooking, cleaning, or crafting.
 The two-pack means you will always have a clean apron, and the variety of available colors will keep you looking stylish no matter what you are doing!

-Keep checking back because we plan to develop our own aprons, and we guarantee they will be the best around!
+Keep checking back because we at ComproGear plan to develop our own aprons, and we guarantee they will be the best around!